barracudanetworks/ngf-aws-templates/HA Cluster/README_floatingEIP.md

 - Two Barracuda CloudGen Firewalls
 - Security Group allowing all traffic - we recommend to use an "Allow all" SG when filtering traffic using firewalls to streamline configuration and troubleshooting

-The firewalls are deployed as a cluster, no additional manual action is required to configure the clustering.
-Although passive firewall is assigned an ephemeral public IP, it is hardly needed for operating the cluster.
+The firewalls are deployed preconfigured as a cluster, so no additional manual action is required to configure the clustering.
+Although passive firewall is assigned an ephemeral public IP, it is hardly needed for operating the cluster after licensing is done (see [How to Activate and License a Standalone High Availability Cluster](https://campus.barracuda.com/doc/73719711/) at Barracuda Campus).
 Primary node constantly synchronizes all configuration and you should not introduce any changes directly on secondary node.

 **Note** The backend subnets and resources are *not* automatically created by the template.
 This has to be done manually after template deployment has finished.